dgaydukov/cert-aws/files/sa.md

 Launch template - similar to launch configuration but with additional props like:
 * allows you to have multiple versions of a template
 * allowed to add multiple instance types instead of one single type (you can launch both Spot and On-Demand ec2)
-* provide more advanced features (dedicated hosts, ) ASG (Auto Scaling group) - a collection of same ec2 managed by AS. if you delete ASG all instances of it's type would be deleted.
+* provide more advanced features (dedicated hosts)
 You can configure SNS to get notification when your ASG scales out/in or replace unhealthy instance.
 LC (launch configuration) - template that ASG uses to launch new instances.
 One ASG use one LC.
 You can't modify LC, if you need to change some params you should create new LC and update your ASG.
 You can use on-demand or spot instances in LC, in case of spot you should set bid price in LC.
 ASG can launch your instances across multiple AZ but only within same region.
 Unhealthy instance can be determine by 2 healthchecks:
 * ec2 healthcheck (default check for asg, check only status of instance itself) - use it if you don't use elb
-* elb healthchek - more elaborated check (for example to check if instance return status 200) ASG troubleshoot
+* elb healthchek - more elaborated check (for example to check if instance return status 200) ASG troubleshoot:
 * more than 1 policy triggered by single event -> in this case asg launch policy with the greater impact (if one policy add 2 ec2 and another 4 -> 4 ec2 would be added)
 * scale-out and scale-in triggered by single event -> in this case scale-out wins Hibernation (suspend-to-disk) - like OS sleep command, temporary store RAM in ebs volume, and restore RAM from ebs on wake-up (ebs volume must be large enough to store RAM and be encrypted).
 When wake-up happens:
 * ram is restored from ebs
 * all running processes are resumed
 * all attached data volumes are reattached